 South Carolina Lottery Tuition Assistance Program (SCLTA)

-For the 2017-18 academic year (fall, spring and summer terms), eligible full-time students may receive up to $1,140 per term and eligible part-time students may receive $95 per credit hour to be used toward the cost of tuition.
+Please visit Tuition and Payment for lottery tuition assistance amounts for the semester you will be attending.
 Lottery tuition assistance will be applied to the cost of tuition only.
 It will not cover the cost of textbooks, housing, transportation, etc. South Carolina Lottery Tuition Assistance reduces tuition costs for SC residents.
 When federal grants are not enough to cover tuition, many times lottery tuition assistance covers the rest.

 - Be a South Carolina resident.

 - Complete a FAFSA at FAFSA.gov or, if you have earned a bachelor's degree, submit the Lottery Tuition Assistance Waiver (2018-19), based on academic year you will be attending TTC.
 Please note that certain students are exempt from completing the FAFSA.
 These students include: students who have already earned a bachelor's degree, students who are enrolled in a program that is not eligible for Title IV aid, dually enrolled students, and students who cannot obtain their parents' tax information.
 These students will be required to complete a SC Lottery Tuition Waiver form and possibly provide other documentation.

 - Enroll in six credit hours (lottery currently pays $95 per credit hour).

 - Enroll in an eligible program of study.

 Lottery tuition assistance will be awarded when all federal and the SC Need-based Grant have been awarded.
 If the cost of tuition has been met by federal and state grants, lottery will not be applicable.
 If you withdraw from classes after the final add/drop date, you will still receive SC Lottery Tuition Assistance.
 However, you need to meet the renewal requirements to be awarded the grant for an additional year.